-The forward-looking information contained in this section is subject to the risk factors and assumptions contained in the

-"Forward-Looking Statements" and "Risks and Uncertainties" sections in this MD&A.
+The forward-looking information contained in this section is subject to the risk factors and assumptions contained in the "Forward-Looking Statements" and "Risks and Uncertainties" sections in this MD&A.

 Perpetua Resources' vision is to provide the United States with a domestic source of the critical mineral antimony, operate one of the largest and highest-grade open pit gold mines in the country and restore and redevelop an abandoned brownfield site.
-In 2021, Perpetua Resources continues to focus on advancing through the permitting process for the Stibnite Gold Project under the National Environmental Policy Act ("NEPA").
-Perpetua Resources will continue to engage and consult with regulators, communities, tribes and other stakeholders regarding the Project as set out in the Plan of Restoration and Operations ("PRO") to ensure that plans for the restoration and redevelopment of the Project address concerns and issues to the extent environmentally, technically and commercially feasible.
-As part of this ongoing process, Perpetua Resources submitted a modified version of the PRO to the regulators in Q2 2019 which included a number of refinements to the original PRO that were designed to reduce the Project footprint and improve environmental outcomes.
-This modified PRO is being considered alongside three other alternatives being assessed by the regulators under NEPA, as well as a required 'no action' alternative.
+In 2021, Perpetua Resources continues to focus on advancing through the permitting process for the Stibnite Gold Project ("Project") under the National Environmental Policy Act ("NEPA").
+Perpetua Resources will continue to engage and consult with regulators, communities, tribes and other stakeholders regarding the Project as originally set out in the Plan of Restoration and Operations ("PRO") to ensure that plans for the restoration and redevelopment of the Project address concerns and issues to the extent environmentally, technically and commercially feasible.
+The NEPA process is intended to ensure that federal agencies and the public are informed of a proposed action's potential environmental impacts before making final decisions regarding the action.
+The rigorous scientific analysis during the preparation of the Draft Environmental Impact Statement (DEIS) and the comments from the public and cooperating agencies provided during the extended 75-day public comment period brought forward concepts that could improve the environmental outcomes of the Project.
+Perpetua Resources listened to this feedback, evaluated the feasibility and potential benefits of these concepts, and submitted a modified proposed action to the United States Forest Service (USFS) in December 2020 as the "Modified Plan of Restoration and Operations 2" (ModPRO2), representing refinements to Alternative 2 of the August 2020 DEIS.
+The refined plan incorporates stakeholder feedback on the DEIS and is designed to reduce the project footprint and improve potential environmental impacts.